ImperialCollegeLondon/ReCoDE-Stochastic-Population-Dynamics-in-Changing-Environments/docs/03-time-independent-case.md

 ### Regression Interpretation:
 The slope $ \beta $ reflects the rate of increase in division times as the population grows, while the intercept $ \alpha $ represents the baseline division time.
+Analysis Method Overview
+We analyze the stochastic birth-death process using linear regression to study the relationship between division times and logarithmic cell count.
+The regression model is given by:

+$$
+t_{\mathrm{div}}=\beta \log (N-1)+\alpha
+$$

+where:
+- $t_{\text {div }}$ is the division time,
+- $N$ is the total number of cells,
+- $\beta$ (slope) represents the growth rate $k$,
+- $\alpha$ (intercept) represents the effective initial population size parameter $b$.

+We estimate $\beta$ and $\alpha$ using least squares regression, fitting the observed division times to the logarithm of cell count.

+To study variability, we use Monte Carlo simulations, running multiple trials to compute the mean and variance of $k$ and $b$.
+By comparing time-dependent and time-independent division and death rates, we determine their influence on growth dynamics, concluding that division rates have a stronger effect on population growth than death rates.
 ---

 ## Conclusion